harperreed/google-home-notifier-python/README.md

 You will have to edit `main.py` and change the `device_name` to one of your google home device's name.
 If you have more than 1 google home, I would recommend you put all your google homes into a play group and place the play groups name in the `device_name` variable.

+## URLs

+`/play/mp3name.mp3`

+This will play mp3name.mp3 over the google homes.
+I put two mp3s in the static dir for you to try out: JR.mp3 and doorbell1.mp3.
+Try them: `/play/JR.mp3` or `/play/doorbell1.mp3`

+`/say/?text=Oh My God this is awesome`

+Just pass a GET variable to the `/say/` endpoint and the google homes will say your text.
+It also caches this so that the second time it will be a bit quicker than the first time. yay.

+You can also do other languages too:

+`/say/?text=猿も木から落ちる&lang=ja`

 ## running for real

 I use docker to run it.
 It works pretty well.
 I even included some pretty good docker script that will make it easier.
 Please check that out for more help.